-We have 18% of the fund in the Philippines as of the end of March.
+We currently have 18% of the fund in the Philippines.

 Decoupling?

 For all the talk of markets being correlated, take a look at the annual (12 month) returns in USD terms for global equity markets to the 1st May 2012.